Csv Node.js Reference Documentation

 · index Number

-Deletes the entire Nth row.
-(The 1st row is at index 0.)
+Deletes the entire row at zero-based index index.
+The first data row is at index 0.

 Returns true for success, false for failure.